toxicity1985/atoum-documentation/source/en/option_cli.rst

 -ncc / --no-code-coverage
 =========================

-This option allows you to disable the generation of the code coverage report.
+This option lets you disable the generation of the code coverage report.

 .. code-block:: shell